SebaRodriguez14/Unity/Unity Inst/Readme.md

  ![hola](unityinstallation.png)
  Unity hub also lets you manage your projects.
 For this prject, I created a 3D core(URP) project on the hub.
  ![hola](create3dproject.png)

-Describe every step in the installation with pics (screen shots)